iamricard/turbo-dangerzone/javascript-on-rails.md

 # adapting our frontend to handle the new API

+demo

 ---

 # what now?

-we've redone the app for `#index`, let's move it everything to the frontend.
+we've redone the app for `#index`, let's move it everything else to the frontend.

+first you will have to create JSON endpoints for the rest of the actions, it should be pretty similar to the `#index` action.

+there might be some actions you don't really need anymore on the rails side, but I'll let your figure out which ones.

+> hint: if you are stuck you might want to checkout the json-api
+>       branch for the rails application